maryclare/atsa/index.md

 Course Page
 -------

 Welcome!
-The syllabus, notes, assignments, and course project instructions will be posted here.

 # News
+* 1/21/19:
+  - The first homework assignment will be due Thursday, January 31 at 12pm.
-* 1/21/19: The [syllabus](https://maryclare.github.io/atsa/content/syllabus.pdf) has been posted online.
+  - The [syllabus](https://maryclare.github.io/atsa/content/syllabus.pdf) has been posted online.